Abdulhamead22/Abdulhamead22/README.md

 ---

 ### 📰 News App

-A simple news application that displays categorized news (Sports, Science, Business) using APIs.
+A simple news application that displays categorized news such as Sports, Science, and Business using APIs.

-**Tech Used:** Flutter, REST API, Dio, Postman, Shared Preferences
+**Tech Used:** Flutter, REST API, Dio, Shared Preferences

 ---

 ### 👥 Social App

-A social media-style app with posts, chat system, and user profiles.
+A social media-style application with posts, chat system, and user profiles.

 **Tech Used:** Flutter, Firebase, BLoC/Cubit